21ST CENTURY TAI CHI

 So how can someone with a routine like mine, keep up a motivational practice?
 How can I break poor habits and adopt new ones when I’m such an indisciplined lout?

-There are plenty of mobile phone apps that will help you accomplish this task - my favourite of the moment is called Streaks.
+There are plenty of mobile phone apps that will help you accomplish this task - my favourite digital tool of the moment is called Streaks.
 It permits just 6 habits to be pursued, and I add to this a 30 day time limit.

 Later, after completing the 30 days, you may want to repeat it or do more.
 But start with small habits.
 Small habits that are thoughtfully formed, become part of your daily work, and become part of who you are.
 Who you are is always alive and always open to change.
 This is why after 30 days you can decide what you want to do.
 Change is always an option.

 It's a good idea to add habits that you find you have difficulty practising.
 For example, lots of people add “Walk the dog” or Clean my teeth”.
-Personally, I think these should be second nature if you are either a dog or teeth owner, but if in your case this is not so, then add them in the app until they become part of your daily routine.
+Personally, if you are either a dog or teeth owner, I think these should be second nature.
+But if in your case this is not so, then add them in the app until they become part of your daily routine.
 Then let go.
 Change, its all about absorbing routine in order to let it go.

 Keep it varied to keep it fresh